Cursor Deep Dive

 @Web | Search the web.
 "What's the latest Next.js 15 pattern for server components?" |

-Use Agent for:
+Use Composer for:

 Don't use Agent for: